Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 This directory contains scripts to control the HQ Camera with an RPi

+## Using the Command Line Interface
+All scripts are run using the command line interface.

+Command prompts will look something like this: `anika@raspberrypi:~ $`.
+In the Instructions below, everything after `$` is the command to be typed.

+Bracketed sections of paths (eg. `<path to RPiCamera>`, `<path to dir where photo will go>`) indicate places where the path differs.
+Replace everything within and including the brackets with the actual path (eg. `<path to RPiCamera>/RPiCamera/scripts/photo.py` --> `~/Desktop/RPiCamera/scripts/photo.py`)

 ## Description and Instructions for Individual Scripts:

 ### buttonphoto.py